 Principal Terry Camplain, Megan Dettman and Linda Nott

 Our students are often times very visual learners.
 We are currently working with outdated maps, so we often have to pull up small versions on the computer that are hard to read and decipher.
 A new updated set of maps would help students visualize where we are learning about and be more cognizant of where various places in the world are located, while helping them be more conscious of various places in the world.

-Maureen Drach, Livingston County Special Services Unit, Pontiac (1)
+Maureen Drach, Livingston County Special Services Unit, Flanagan (1)

 The Everyday Speech program offers activities, visual supports and social skills lessons that help students with social learning challenges across all age levels.
 As a school social worker who works in various schools in Livingston County through our Special Education Cooperative, this Social Learning Platform is a valuable tool in teaching social skills to my students.

 Dave Davison, Tyler Erwin and Principal Billy Lewis